Christie-Fritz/mapanimation.js/README.md

 ## RealTime BusTracker
-In this projecct I have a RealTime Bus stop fom MIT to Boston Public Gardens using Mapbox API instead of google.
+In this projecct I have a RealTime Bus stop using Mapbox API instead of google.

 # View BusTracker
 > Above the files click  "Code" and download zip